KayO-GH/foreground-image-segmentation/README.md

 **\*Disclaimer:** _It's been almost 3 years since I worked on this actively, and there is a chance that both resources referenced above have changed (read "improved") since then._

+_Extra note: Upon visual inspection  it may appear that the images in `train_images` are the same as those in `test/input_image`.
+The former contains 74 images and is a subset of the latter which contains 334 images.
+The task at hand required us to have image resources allocated this way for training and testing, but this is not usually how things are done in practice._

 _Shoutout to Wuyeh Jobe, who helped me understand some pieces of the code I found confusing at the time._